github/docs/content/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-with-a-github-app-on-behalf-of-a-user.md

 Requests made with a user access token are sometimes called "user-to-server" requests.

-If you want to attribute app activity to the app instead of to a user, you should authenticate as an app installation instead.
-For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation)."
+""If you want to attribute app activity to the app instead of to a user, you should authenticate as an app installation instead.
+For more information, see "[AUTOTITLE](/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-as-a-github-app-installation)."""{{}}

 {% note %}